awgeo/autobuildicdb/README.md

 <b>Write directly to the SQL Server database</b>

 A second, experimental part to this project ('autobuildicdb_NPD_WriteToDatabase.ipynb') does away with the manual import process altogether, and instead establishes a connection to and writes data directly to the IC SQL Server database.
 This workflow requires a detailed understanding of the inner workings of the IC database, and is somewhat convoluted as column  (data type) names are different in the SQL tables.
-This script is not fully tested and should only be used on a blank IC database, not on an existing populated IC database.
+This script is not fully tested.
+If you want to play with it, use it on a blank IC database, not on an existing populated IC database.

 <b>Other scripts (Text Dictionaries, Shapefiles, etc.)</b>